-'''

-CSC 201
+- 1. Completion of all of the following courses:

-Introduction to Programming
+- CSC 201 Introduction to Programming

-MAT 131

-Calculus I
+- MAT 131 Calculus I

-MAT 132

-Calculus II
+- MAT 132 Calculus II

-MAT 233

-Calculus III
+- MAT 233 Calculus III

-MAT 234

-Calculus IV
+- MAT 234 Calculus IV

-MAT 236

-Differential Equations
+- MAT 236 Differential Equations

-MAT 241

-Proof & Logic
+- MAT 241 Proof & Logic

-MAT 361
+- MAT 361 Probability

-Probability

-Linear Algebra

-MAT 372
+- MAT 372 Linear Algebra

-MAT 471

-Abstract Algebra
+- MAT 471 Abstract Algebra

-MAT 482

-Real Analysis
+- MAT 482 Real Analysis

-MAT 490

-Advanced Special Topics in Mathematics
+- MAT 490 Advanced Special Topics in Mathematics

-MAT 496

-Senior Seminar in Mathematics
+- MAT 496 Senior Seminar in Mathematics

-'''

-- 2. Additional requirements and things to note: - a.
-A grade of "C-" or better is required in all courses contributing to the major. - b.
+- 2. Additional requirements and things to note:

+- a.
+A grade of "C-" or better is required in all courses contributing to the major.

+- b.
 No student will be permitted to register for a Mathematics course that is a prerequisite to a Mathematics course for which the student has already received academic credit.